-- Define appropriate and acceptable use of USAP information resources - Define prohibited use of USAP information resources
+- Apply to all resources that comprise the USAP information infrastructure and all users of USAP information resources - Define appropriate and acceptable use of USAP information resources - Define prohibited use of USAP information resources

 All USAP participants have a role in protecting the USAP network and USAP information, and all are subject to USAP policies related to information security.
 The USAP Information Management Resource Directives are located online.